-False negative pregnancy tests can cause lots of confusion.
+Getting a false negative pregnancy test can cause lots of confusion.
 Here we have pulled together some tidbits to help you through it.
-Of course, our number one piece of advice is that if results are confusing then there is nothing wrong with making a doctors appointment to get some clarity.
+Of course, our number one piece of advice is that if results are confusing then there is nothing wrong with making a doctor’s appointment to get some clarity.

 Everything to know about a False Pregnancy Test